fwuffyboi/PTG/README.md

-This project aims to become a personal "smart-device" similar to the likes of a google home, it will feature:
+This project aims to become a personal "smart-device" similar to the likes of a google home(Without the whole stalking your every move and reporting it to a central server where it will never be deleted thing.), it will feature:
 -- facial recognition
 -- device usage logging
 -- remote management